rahulrameshnair/rahulrameshnair.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Rahul Ramesh Nair is a scientist in the field of development of carbon-based nanocomposites for carbon capture and sequestration from atmosphere.
-His research interests lies at the intersection of process engineering, material sciences, technology assessment to develop practical and novel materials and/or processes that can remove carbon from the biosphere.
+The focus of my work is on the development of carbon-based nanocomposites for atmospheric carbon capture/sequestration, and their soil storage and/or utilization as multi-functional materials for industrial application (such as highly selective adsorbents for persistent pollutants).
+This research interest lies at the intersection of process engineering, material sciences and technology assessment in order to develop practical and novel materials and/or processes that can be deployed atscale in future.
-**[Site under construction]**
 {style="text-align: justify;"}